1. Where did Todd Vogts grow up?

 Todd enjoys many authors.
 Here are just a few, in no particular order: Stephen King, Dean Koontz, John Grisham, Steven Pressfield, Sir Arthur Conan Doyle, Ernest Hemingway, Michael Connelly, F. Scott Fitzgerald, Truman Capote, and Shel Silverstein.

 10. When he isn’t writing or reading, what does he like to do?

 Family and friends are very important to Todd, so he can often be found spending time with them.
 He also enjoys riding his motorcycle.
 Todd is a high school and college journalism teacher as well, so that takes up some of his time too.
 Volunteering is also a priority.
-He has worked with local American Cancer Society Relay for Life organizations, does web design for various alumni associations, is a counselor with the American Legion Boys State of Kansas program, does work with local American Legion Riders organizations, and is a member of a local Sons of the American Legion organization (both his grandfathers are veterans; one fought in World War II and the other in Korea).
+He has worked with local American Cancer Society Relay for Life organizations, does web design for various alumni associations, has been a counselor with the American Legion Boys State of Kansas program, did work with local American Legion Riders organizations, and is a member of a local Sons of the American Legion organization (both his grandfathers are veterans; one fought in World War II and the other in Korea).
 He loves sports, specifically golf and baseball.
 He golfs often, and he loves watching the St. Louis Cardinals.
 Whenever possible, he watches the Wichita State University Shockers compete, whether in basketball, baseball, or whatever.
 He is a proud WSU alum.

 11. I would like to purchase his book.
 Where can I do so?

 You can do that in many ways.
 Click here to see a list.

 12. I have more questions.
 How can I ask them and interact with Todd?